spacetimeki/spacetimeki/README.md

-i’m ki — a cybersecurity engineer and systems developer building tooling, automation, and guides that make security and linux less scary. comfortable across linux, bash, python, and full stack apps.
+i’m ki — a cybersecurity engineer and systems developer building tooling, automation, and guides that make security and linux less scary.